No second chances: 11% of consumers have switched to a competitor after just one attempt to resolve a problem.

 The poll also highlighted the fact that more than a quarter (28%) of dissatisfied Brits will tell friends and family using Facebook, Twitter and other social media platforms about their experiences with brands, retailers and other customer-facing organisations.

 Richard Farrell, Chief Technology Officer at Netcall commented: “You never get a second chance to make a good first impression and, in today’s competitive markets, this has never been more important.
-Rather than making customers work to get the right outcome or, worse still, letting them slip through the net altogether, organisations should make the most of technology to help them get the right response first time around – no matter how customers choose to engage.”
+Rather than making customers work to get the right outcome or, worse still, letting them slip through the net altogether, organisations should make the most of technology to help them get the right response the first time around – no matter how customers choose to engage.”

 “By equipping agents with a complete customer history, firms stand a better chance of improving the amount of interactions that are resolved straight away – reducing future service costs, making customers feel valued and increasing the likelihood of repeat business.”